 The Club is a social enterprise.
 We want everyone to feel part of it all - so please behave with courtesy and consideration towards all members, visitors and guests.

-And we certainly couldn't operate without our member-volunteers.
-There are masses of activities to get involved in.
-Some tasks are undertaken by contractors (lawn seeding and mowing, hedge trimming, clubhouse cleaning) but pretty well everything else is undertaken by members.
+And we couldn't operate without our member-volunteers.
+There are masses of activities to get involved with.
+Some tasks use contractors (lawn seeding and mowing, hedge trimming, clubhouse cleaning) but everything else is undertaken by member volunteers.

 These are just some of the ways you can get involved: